 The CDC recommends considering in-room portable HEPA filter air purifiers in conjunction with continued mask use (for now) and indoor/outdoor exchange and increased filtration in ventilation systems.
 The CDC, very specifically, does NOT recommend bipolar ionization or any other untested, unproven, or potentially harmful technology to keep indoor spaces safe during the COVID-19 pandemic.

 Information on our Pure Breeze HEPA Air Purifier can be found here on our website.
-For large orders, please feel free to contact us directly to speak with an expert:
+(For large orders, please feel free to contact us directly about bulk pricing!)

 ClassAction.org: Falsely Advertised?: Class Action Claims Global Plasma Solutions’ Air Cleaning Products ‘Make the Air Worse’ – https://www.classaction.org/blog/falsely-advertised-class-action-claims-global-plasma-solutions-air-cleaning-products-make-the-air-worse